Deploy to Docker SWARM

 The swarm master must have Python installed.

 Deploy to Remote Swarm with Codefresh

-The SSH_KEY variable has the contents of the SSH key that can access the Docker swarm host.
-Currently in order to pass SSH key through Codefresh UI, you need to convert it to single line string (replacing newline with comma), like this:
+SSH_KEY variable has the contents of the SSH key that can access the Docker Swarm host.
+Currently, in order to pass SSH key through Codefresh UI, you need to convert it to single line string (replacing

-Deploy to Docker Swarm with a YML step
+Deploy to Docker Swarm with a YAML step

 You can also pass custom credentials like this:

 And here is the pipeline definition:

 MY_REGISTRY_PASSWORD depend upon the type of your connected registry.